 - Computational Fluid Dynamics (CFD)

-The research with this multiscale and multidisciplinary approach leads to optimized solutions in different scales to control fire and explosion hazards.
-The research aims to bring perspectives of chemical engineering, chemistry, and materials engineering to process industries and hence yields systematic solutions to process safety issues.
-Our research emphasizes both process-related and materials-related topics.
+The research team aims to bring perspectives of chemical engineering, chemistry, machine learning, and materials engineering to chemical process industries and hence yields systematic solutions to improve process safety.
 The Wang group is organized into four teams (A-D):

-- A Team – Process Safety in Fire and Explosion
+- A Team – Fire and Explosion Process Safety

-- B Team – Machine Learning in Chemical Safety
+- B Team – Machine Learning in Process Safety

 - C Team – Flame Retardant Polymers